JaniceLC/PyTorch-VisNet/README.md

 ## Pull Request
 You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
-Please run `flake8 --ignore E501 .` and `python ./scripts/test_before_push.py` before you commit the code.
-Please also update the code structure [overview](docs/overview.md) accordingly if you add or remove files.

 ## Acknowledgments
 Our code is inspired by [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).